-- 1. Trace the historical antecedents that led to the establishment of NEMA. - 2.
-Explain the organizational structure and functions of NEMA - 3.
-Identify NEMA's achievements and challenges so far.
+- trace the historical antecedents that led to the establishment of NEMA. - explain the organisational structure and functions of NEMA - Identify NEMA's achievements and challenges so far.

 1.3.1 Historical Overview

 Disaster management in Nigeria started as far back as 1906, when the Fire Brigade (now Federal Fire Service) was established, with the mandate to, amongst others, "save lives and property and provide humanitarian services during emergencies."